easysql/easy_sql/docs/easy_sql/quick_start.md

 Create a file named `sample_etl.flink.postgres.sql` with content as the test file [here](https://github.com/easysql/easy_sql/blob/main/test/sample_etl.flink.postgres.sql).

-Because of dependency conflicts between pyspark and apache-flink, you need to install the corresponding backend with: `poetry run make install-flink-backend`
+Because of dependency conflicts between pyspark and apache-flink, you need to install the corresponding backend with: `python3 -m pip install apache-flink`

 Run it with command: